HilalBodon/ForestGuardian/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> A mobile app for ordering coffee on-the-go, making it easier for coffee lovers to get their favorite beverages without waiting in line.
+> A web app designed to be used on the mobile,the purpose of that app is to decrease the illegal logging to the forest using sound detection.
 >
-> Coffee Express aims to streamline the coffee-ordering process by providing a user-friendly platform for customers to place orders and pick up their coffee at their convenience.
-We believe in enhancing the coffee experience by saving time and ensuring customer satisfaction.
+> The app notify the user by email about the type of the needed sound if its a chainsaw, a shotgun or axe stumping sound.

 ### User Stories
-- As a user, I want to browse the menu, so I can find my favorite coffee drinks.
+- As a user, I want to receive email notifications so I can stay informed about incidents of illegal logging and identify their types.
+- As a user, I want the flexibility to add as many devices as needed to protect a larger area of trees effectively.
-- As a user, I want to customize my order, so I can add or remove ingredients according to my preferences.
+- As a user, I want a centralized location within the app to view and manage all my notifications, preventing them from getting lost in my email inbox.
-- As a user, I want to pay for my order through the app, so I can avoid waiting in line at the store.
+- As a user,  I want to easily locate my devices on a map, ensuring they are not lost within the forest.

 <br><br>

 <!-- Prototyping -->
 <img src="./readme/title3.svg"/>

-> We designed Coffee Express using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.
+> We designed Forest Guardian using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.

 ### Wireframes
 | Login screen  | Register screen |  Landing screen |